Crohn's Disease Treatment

 - Corticosteroids, such as prednisone, help to put a patient with medium to severe symptoms into remission.
 These drugs are not good to use for a long time because of side effects.

-- Drugs that suppress or quiet the immune system (immunomodulators) are used in medium to severe Crohn's disease to help patients stay in remission.
+- Drugs that suppress or quiet the immune system (immunomodulators) are used in moderate to severe Crohn's disease to help patients stay in remission.
 Some examples are Imuran (azathioprine), purinethol (6-MP) and methotrexate.

 - Antibiotics may also be used to treat bacteria in the small intestine that can keep the inflammation going.
 Some examples are Flagyl (metronidazole), Cipro (ciprofloxacin) and Rifaxamin.

-- Biologics are a newer drug approved by the US Food and Drug Administration for treating medium to severe Crohn's disease that does not respond to the other medications.
-This medicine is given through a vein (intravenously) or as an injection.
+- Biologics are newer drugs approved by the U.S. Food and Drug Administration for treating moderate to severe Crohn's disease that does not respond to the other medications.
+These medicines are given through a vein (intravenously) or as an injection.

-- JAK Inhibitors that also suppress the immune system to help control the inflammatory process
+- JAK Inhibitors suppress the immune system to help control the inflammatory process.

 - Enteral therapy provides nutrition as a formula rather than eating a regular diet.
 Enteral therapy has been shown to be effective in treating Crohn’s disease in some patients.
 There are no side effects to enteral therapy.

 Good nutrition is an important part of treating Crohn's disease.
 No special diet has been proven to be the best for preventing or treating Crohn's disease.
 Some patients find that symptoms are worse when they have milk, alcohol, hot spices or food containing fiber.
 Nutritional supplements or special high-calorie liquid formulas are sometimes suggested, especially for children with poor growth.
-Vitamins such as vitamin D and iron are also checked regularly, and vitamin supplements may be ordered by the doctor.
+Vitamin levels, such as vitamin D and iron, are checked regularly, and vitamin supplements may be ordered by the doctor.

 Surgery